chrisciceron/winnipeg-jets-api-doc/part1.md

 #### Parameters
 ```
+firstName (string): First name of the player.
+Required.
-name (string): Name of the player.
+lastName (string): Last name of the player.
 Required.
 ```
 #### Request
 ```